-The responsible person (insert title) will ensure that full records are kept of incidents involving the searching for and of mobile phones and electronic devices and the deletion of data / files.
+The responsible person (HT/DHT) will ensure that full records are kept of incidents involving the searching for and of mobile phones and electronic devices and the deletion of data / files.

 These records will be reviewed by ...
-(Online Safety Officer / Online Safety Committee / Online Safety Governor/insert name) at regular intervals (state the frequency).
+(Online Safety Governor) at regular intervals